michaeljo94/codybot/README.md

     <img src="https://i.imgur.com/9i0V0hq.png" alt="CoDy at its finest">
 </p>

 # Description

 This repository is where i (@michaeljo94) develop CoDy a bot for Discord.
-The code is provided with absolutely no warranty and is publish under the
+The code is provided with absolutely no warranty and is published under the
 [MIT license](https://raw.githubusercontent.com/michaeljo94/codybot/doc/master/LICENSE.md).

 CoDy is supposed to be a simple more or less lightweight bot framework based on [discord.py](https://github.com/Rapptz/discord.py) by [Rapptz](https://github.com/Rapptz).
-The bot will be developed out of the simple need for a information center on Mitsus Trash-Server.
+The bot will be developed out of the simple need for an information center on Mitsus Trash-Server.

 ## Table of Contents